endrollex/imm_blender_export/README.md

 Files Explanation:
 ------------------
 * show_static_structure.py: Have a look of static model.
-* export_static.py: Export static model data to text files.
+* export_static.py: Export static model data to text, setting is in this file.